corda/corda/docs/source/shell.rst

 The shell via the local terminal
 --------------------------------

 In development mode, the shell will display in the node's terminal window.
+The shell interacts with the node via RPC calls.
+The shell connects to the node as 'demo' user if this user is defined in the node configuration.
 It may be disabled by passing the ``--no-local-shell`` flag when running the node.

 The shell via SSH
 -----------------